Sogeman/Shopping-List/README.md

 # Shopping-List
 simple shopping list, since I didn't want to pay for more databases on my hoster, I decided to use local storage.

+1 line of php for the Date at the top.
+Rest is Jquery/JS and Bootstrap